 The living room had a beautiful fireplace on the northern side.
 A fire was peacefully burning turning the living room into a nice light romantic scene.
 On the southern side of the living room, a large window reflected the fire place.
 The window covered the entire front of the room from the floor to the vaulted ceiling.
 During daylight, it must have given a great view onto the Tanana River and the Alaska Range.
 In front of the window, there was a huge natural Christmas tree that reached from the floor to the vaulted ceiling.
 The tree was decorated the American way with many different colored bubbles, hundreds of little twinkle lights, and memory keepsake Christmas pieces from the good old times.
 Below the tree was a train that run around the tree the entire time while we were there.
 In the middle of the room, there were two coach tables with seating around them.
 Various pillows lay on the floor.
 On one side of the wall an antique desk with matching chair was placed.
 On the other side, a glass vitrine displayed a collection of the most beautiful China I had ever seen.

 Our colleague greeted us, introduced us to the guests who were already there.
 They were all men except for one woman who looked and dressed like a man.
 She was about to go when we came in.
 My husband sat down on an armchair while I took my seat on one of the pillows.
 The men talked and talked about fishing, hiking, hunting, their time in the military, house repair and maintenance, canoeing, snow-machining, and a like.
-They only interrupted to get new food, munch on the nuts and cookies placed the plates on the two coach tables or getting new drinks.
+It sounded familiar – like the men’s talk at my first every Halloween.
+The guys only interrupted to get new food, munch on the nuts and cookies placed the plates on the two coach tables or getting new drinks.

 We spent about two hours at the open house before we left.
-In the entire time no women were in the living room except the one who left early and me.
-I spent most of the time there watching the train peacefully taking its rounds around the tree and watching the fire while listening to the Christmas songs.
+In the entire time, no women were in the living room except the one who left early and me.
+I spent most of the time watching the train peacefully taking its rounds around the tree, or watching the fire while while listening to the Christmas songs.

 What are the Christmas traditions where you live?
 Are there things you are looking forward to?
 What are they?
 Let me know, I am curious.